KingLouie1994/New-Portfolio-Page/README.md

-# My second attempt to build a portfolio page for me
+# My second attempt to build a portfolio page for myself

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).